Photo credit: sinology, Getty Images

 Health grantmaking supports groundbreaking ideas that have the potential to dramatically transform the prediction and prevention of Inflammatory Bowel Disease.

-Grants support an international pool of early-career and seasoned researchers to study untested ideas that could lead to breakthrough discoveries about IBD.
-Learn more about the 2021 Innovator Award grantees.
+Due to the pandemic’s uncertainty on research, we paused our 2020 Innovator Awards cycle, and responded by providing additional funding support and no-cost extensions to current grantees.
+This grant program resumes in 2021 to support an international pool of early-career and seasoned researchers to study untested ideas that could lead to breakthrough discoveries about IBD.
+View more information about this grant program.

 Grants support cross-disciplinary teams of researchers who are pursuing collaborative projects aimed at improving the prediction and prevention of IBD.
-The 2021 Synergy Awards cycle was put on hold.
-In 2022, we consolidated our Innovator Awards and Synergy Awards into one grant program—the Innovator Awards.
+The 2021 Synergy Awards cycle has been put on hold.
+View more information about these grants.